chaoyue-stat/chaoyue-stat.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a last-year Ph.D. student from the Department of Statistics, School of Mathematical Sciences, Soochow University in China.
 I am very fortunate and appreciative to be advised by Professor Guojing Wang and Professor(Associate) [Xuejun Ma](https://xuejunma.github.io/englishcv/) during the period of pursuing my Ph.D. degree.
 Additionally, I was advised by Professor(Associate) [Lei Huang](https://faculty.swjtu.edu.cn/huanglei1/zh_CN/index.htm) during my master's program, for which I am also very grateful.
 After graduating with my Ph.D., I will be working as a postdoctoral fellow at Xiamen University under the guidance of Professor [Wei Zhong](https://wzhong41.github.io).
-I have served as a reviewer for the journal "Journal of Big Data, Statistics and Computing".

 Welcome to my personal academic website, dedicated to the field of statistics!
 I am honored to have the opportunity to share my research and academic interests with you.
 Furthermore, we can exchange and discuss statistical issues together, and even become friends.
 Thank you!